 - Microbiology – the study of organisms that are too small to see with the naked eye – microorganisms.
-Included in this field are bacteriology, virology, mycology (study of fungi), and parasitology.
+Included in this field are bacteriology, virology, mycology (the study of fungi), and parasitology.

 - Neuroscience – the study of the nervous system and the brain.
 Included in this field are diseases of the nervous system, computational modeling, psychophysics, cognitive neuroscience, cellular neuroscience, and molecular neuroscience.

-- Nutrition – studying how food and drink influence health and help treat, cure and prevent diseases and conditions which influence on disease risk.
+- Nutrition – studying how food and drink influence health and help treat, cure, and prevent diseases and conditions which influence disease risk.

 - Pathology – the study of disease.
-A branch of medicine which looks at the essential nature of disease.
+A branch of medicine that looks at the essential nature of the disease.

 - Pharmacology – the study of pharmaceutical medications (drugs), where they come from, how they work, how the body responds to them, and what they consist of.